psygo/aquarifolio/tasks.md

 # Tasks

 1. [ ] Short Profile Car
-2. [ ] Footer
-3. [ ] Download CV Button
-4. [ ] Projects I've contributed to
+2. [ ] Projects I've contributed to
-5. [ ] Better UI for the button on the main page
-6. [ ] Contact Form
+3. [ ] Contact Form
-7. [ ] Github Stars should be fetched from Github's API
+4. [ ] Github Stars should be fetched from Github's API